Jackie Doyle-Price: Career before parliament

-Shortly after graduating from university, Doyle-Price became a researcher on a salary of £1.31 per hour, before spending 18 months moving between temporary jobs and unemployment.
-In 1992, she was employed by the South Yorkshire Police as an administrative officer, which became her first permanent job.
-She also worked for the Sheffield Enterprise Agency.
-From 1993 to 2000, after working for the South Yorkshire Police, she was employed at the City of London Corporation as an assistant parliamentary officer, and from 2000 to 2005 she was an assistant private secretary to the Lord Mayor of the City of London.
-From 2005, she worked as an associate, policy adviser and consumer advocate for the Financial Services Authority, leaving this job in 2010 to focus on her parliamentary campaign in Thurrock.
+Shortly after graduating from university, Doyle-Price became a researcher before spending 18 months moving between temporary jobs and unemployment.
+In 1992, she was employed by South Yorkshire Police as an administrative officer, which became her first permanent job.
+She also worked for Sheffield Enterprise Agency.
+From 1993 to 2000, after working for South Yorkshire Police, she was employed at City of London Corporation as an assistant parliamentary officer, and from 2000 to 2005 she was an assistant private secretary to the Lord Mayor of the City of London.
+From 2005, she worked as an associate policy adviser and consumer advocate for the Financial Services Authority, leaving this job in 2010 to stand for parliament in Thurrock.

-Doyle-Price continued her activism after graduation and held several posts in the Conservative Party before her election to parliament.
+Doyle-Price held several posts in the Conservative Party before her election to parliament.
 From 1994 to 1997, she was Treasurer of the National Association of Conservative Graduates, and she sat on its national executive.
 In the 1997 general election, the national party employed her as a press secretary, and from 1997 to 1998 she served as the chairwoman of the Lewisham Deptford Conservative Association.
-She was also constituency officer of the Greenwich and Woolwich Conservatives from 2006 to 2007. and stood unsuccessfully for election to Greenwich Council.
+She was constituency officer of the Greenwich and Woolwich Conservatives from 2006 to 2007 and stood unsuccessfully for election to Greenwich Council.

 Parliamentary career

-Doyle-Price first stood for election to parliament in the 2005 general election.
-She was the Conservative candidate for the Sheffield Hillsborough constituency, which included her birthplace, and came third with 15.02% of the vote.
+Doyle-Price first stood for election to parliament in the 2005 general election, where she was the Conservative candidate for Sheffield Hillsborough and came third with 15.02% of the vote behind the Labour MP Angela Smith and the Liberal Democrat candidate.

-Doyle-Price was elected for the Conservative Party as the Member of Parliament for Thurrock at the 2010 general election, by a majority of 92 (0.2%) after two recounts.
-She retained her seat in May 2015, with a majority of 536 after a recount and in June 2017 with a majority of 345 - again after a recount.
-However, in December 2019 Doyle-Price increased her majority massively, to over 11,000 votes, the largest Conservative majority in the seat's history.
+At the 2010 general election, Doyle-Price was elected as MP for Thurrock with 36.8% of the vote and a majority of 92.

 Doyle-Price made her maiden speech on 28 June 2010, speaking about the need for welfare reform.
-She was prepared to publicly challenge ministers on behalf of her constituents, particularly on transport issues connected with the Dartford Crossing and on the Government postponement of work to improve Junction 30 of the M25.
-In June 2010, she was appointed to the House of Commons committee that is responsible for scrutinising Government spending and whether it is delivering value for money.
+She was prepared to publicly challenge ministers on behalf of her constituents, particularly on transport issues connected to the Dartford Crossing and on the Government postponement of work to improve Junction 30 of the M25.

 In May 2012 she was elected Chairman of the All-Party Gurkha Welfare Group.